Last Updated on

 Cressi Leonardo versus Giotto - What extras do you get?

 The Cressi Giotto is priced around $100 above the Cressi Leonardo dive computer.
 It has all the same features as the Leonardo but comes with the ability to do decompression calculations.

 - 3 - Button Menu

 - Gas Switching for 2 gases

 The Cressi Giotto has a 3 button menu as opposed to the one menu button interface of the Leonardo.
-Many people find the 3 button style menu much easier to navigate.
+Many people find the 3 button style menu is much easier to navigate.

 The Giotto can handle two different hyper-oxygenated mixtures, which can be selected during the dive.

 If you're keen to download your log onto your computer, look out for package deals that will save you money when buying the Download Kit at the same time as the Cressi Leonardo Dive Computer.